itscodenation/int-curriculum-23-24/unit-4/README.md

 ---

 ## Project Overview
-Students will use HTML, CSS, and JavaScript  to create a Choose Your Own Adventure game.
-This game can be based on any topic they want, so long as it has at least 3 parts and gives the user at least once change to change the outcome of the game (with an event handler).
+Students will use HTML, CSS, and JavaScript  to create a Buzzfeed Quiz project.
+This quiz can be based on any topic they want.
 ### Project Starter Code
 -